pavelliavonau/cmakeconverter/README.md

 # Use the script

-After install prerequisites, just run the script as below.
+After install library, just run the script as below.
+Your `<file>.vcxproj` is of course required:

-## Required

-The `file.vcxproj` is of course required:

 `cmake-converter -p <path/to/file.vcxproj>`